What is the ICC ?

 An RYA centre is unable to physically present you with the ICC certificate.
 Upon succesful completion of the assessment the assessor will sign the ICC form, which then needs to be sent to the RYA which is the only governing body in the U.K that can issue the certificate.
 The turnaround is roughly 2 weeks.
 You are not legally qualified until you have the physical ICC on your person.

-Use of a training yacht
+Use of a training coded boat

 Use of life jackets